Grilling A Leg Of Lamb

 First off, don’t just think about it, do it.
 As I mentioned, lamb is easy to grill, give it a shot.

-Temperature is key.
-Lamb is a meat that really shines when it is cooked to medium rare, around 130-135 F. In order to avoid over cooking, use a grill thermometer with a remote probe.
+Lamb is a meat that really shines when it is cooked to medium rare, around 130-135 F. In order to avoid over cooking, use an iGrill.
 This keeps the grill lid down while still maintaining an ever critical eye over the grilling process.
 Keep the grill at medium heat, around 350-450 degrees.

 I love to use a thick garlic and salt paste accentuated with fresh rosemary and mint.
 I always go heavy on the rub, as, on a large lamb, the crust is only a small part of the bite.
 I want the flavor to carry through.